What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 Hawaii’s Disability Auto Coverage Program (AABD)

-Based on the state rule, free liability and personal injury coverage will be rewarded to any motorist or permanently disabled individual who are not able to drive and are currently receiving public assistance related to direct cash disbursements.
-The state also provides free coverage to residents who are currently receiving financial assistance from the Aid to Aged, Blind, and Disabled (AABD) program.
-In order to qualify for their AABD financial assistance, you must meet these requirements:
+According to state rules, the Expert Guide to Medicare outlines that free liability and personal injury coverage is available for motorists or permanently disabled individuals who cannot drive and receive public assistance through direct cash disbursements.
+Additionally, the state provides free coverage to residents receiving financial aid from the Aid to the Aged, Blind, and Disabled (AABD) program.
+To qualify for AABD assistance, you must meet these requirements:

 - You must be 65 years or older